What is it that makes content marketing such a successful and desirable tactic?

-I think you can agree with me when I say that these content marketing stats present a pretty enticing view on what you can achieve with some simple, effective content tactics.
+I think you can agree with me when I say that these content marketing statistics present a pretty enticing view of what you can achieve with some simple, effective content tactics.

 In case you forgot some of the earlier stats because those last ones were just so damn tasty:

 - Inbound & content = highest quality source of leads - say 60% of marketers